Telespielstube/imagineer/README.md

 ```c++
 subscriber = transport.subscribe("camera/image", 1, &Processor::callback, this);
 ```
 The image processing function call converts the received ROS image message to a manipulable OpenCV image format.
-In order to adapt the images to the size of the MNIST(9) images, they are reduced to 28 x 28 pixels.
-Furthermore, the image is converted to grayscale, is inverted and manipulated with a certain threshold.
+In order to adapt the images to the size of the MNIST(9) images, they are scaled down to 28 x 28 pixels.
+Furthermore, the image is converted to grayscale,  inverted and a certain threshold is applied.
 This is neccessary for better edge detection respectively object detection in the image.
 The returned image is converted back to the ROS sensor message format and gets sent to the controller node.
 ```c++
 void callback(const sensor_msgs::ImageConstPtr& message)